 Discover how you can turn your Aussie dollars into rupee to pay your way through India.

-Compare travel cards for India
+Compare your travel money options for India

 How much rupee do I need to bring?